Last week a Tweet by Benjamin De Cock about how to achieve a two-column layout with CSS Grid popped up in my timeline.

 This reminded me of my journey of creating a two-column layout featuring the image left / text right, text right/image left pattern, I’ve gone through very recently.

 Why is this even a problem to think about?

-Some people might wonder: whats so special about this, isn’t this quite easy to do with CSS Grid, Flexbox, Floats or even good old Tables?
+Some people might wonder: what’s so special about this, isn’t this quite easy to do with CSS Grid, Flexbox, Floats or even good old Tables?
 Yes and no, but in the days of responsive design: mostly no.

-Sure, it’s very easy to do, even with ancient methods like using Tables or Floats, and, as we can see in the tweet I’ve linked above, it’s even easier to do with modern technologies, assuming your website is always the same width (ahh.. the good old times).
+Sure, it’s straightforward to do, even with ancient methods like using Tables or Floats, and, as we can see in the tweet I’ve linked above, it’s even easier to do with modern technologies, assuming your website is always the same width (ahh.. the good old times).
 But responsive design, as we all know, has changed everything (thanks Ethan Marcotte).

 Why CSS Grid isn’t a panacea to all problems

 The thinking of many frontend developers goes as following: Table layouts < Float layouts < Flexbox layouts < CSS Grid Layouts.
 But this thinking is flawed.
 First of all, luckily, Table- and Float layouts are a thing of the past.
 Tables are fine for displaying tabular data and floats are fine for text floating around an image or some other content inside a box, but that’s it.

 Flexbox on the other hand isn’t going anywhere.
 CSS Grid is not meant to be a replacement for Flexbox.
 Although there may be some overlapping in functionality, they both do different things very well.